BrickEater/signUpForm/README.md

 # signUpForm

+02/03/2023:
+Add the external font type and logo.
+Then you're done... probably.
+---
+I put the box into the website but need to have it layer itself on top.
+This doesn't seem hard but I don't want to spend any more time on this right now.

 01/03/2023:
 I don't want to fuck around with small things so I'm just going to change the button style to match with a forest green color and a shadow.
 Not much time today so that's probably it.